-- Approval of operators by the authorities (authorisation, licence, contract, etc.); - Compliance with the highway code and similar laws, as enforced by the police; - The operation of vehicle inspection centres, to monitor their operations, the reliability of the data they provide, and their ability to meet demand; - · Maintenance, development, and management of paratransit stations and facilities by competent organisations, and fleet management by operators; - The labour inspection authorities, to check that operators comply with working conditions.
+- Approval of operators by the authorities (authorisation, licence, contract, etc.); - · Compliance with the highway code and similar laws, as enforced by the police; - The operation of vehicle inspection centres, to monitor their operations, the reliability of the data they provide, and their ability to meet demand; - Maintenance, development, and management of paratransit stations and facilities by competent organisations, and fleet management by operators;

 Types of paratransit affected All formal varieties.
 Eventually, separate taxi and regular service modes may be defined.
-Prerequisites Coordination between the various departments involved (law enformation monitoring unit within the Organising Authority, legal experts).
-Communication with the various stakeholders to prevent control promise from being perceived as punitive.
+Prerequisites Coordination between the various departments involved (law enforcement, monitoring unit within the Organising Authority, legal experts).
+Communication with the various stakeholders to prevent control procedures from being perceived as punitive.
 Stakeholders Local authorities/Authorities responsible for paratransit management and regulation.
 Level of investment Financial investment: limited.
 Human investment: moderate.
 Mobilisation of technicians and managers on a regular basis to prepare, carry out and report on control operations.
 Level of importance Moderate.
 What to watch out for Control procedures must be closely monitored internally to prevent any attempt at corruption or circumvention of regulations.
 They must complement the actions of law enforcement agencies (no "double punishment") (measure 14.1).
 Monitor how operators pay the fine, where applicable (for example, in Kenya, where the fine is passed on to passengers).
 Timing Ongoing.
 Assessment criteria Issuing penalties, although this must not lead to a 'race to the finish line'.
 Instead, the communication of information and data can be encouraged (status of technical inspection centres, paratransit facilities, need for consultation on working conditions, etc.).